kvarak/dnd/docs/_Rules/5-rules-adventuring.md

   </div>

 - **Sharpen Weapon**.
-If you are proficient with ***martial weapons***, you can spend some time maintaining a weapon - this includes sharpening edged weapons, adjusting and maintaining balance of hammers and polearms, etc, taking care of the wear and tear put on it by adventuring and putting in peak condition.
+If you have rank 2 with a weapon, you can spend some time maintaining it - this includes sharpening edged weapons, adjusting and maintaining balance of hammers and polearms, etc, taking care of the wear and tear put on it by adventuring and putting in peak condition.

   This peak condition is represented by giving the wielder of that weapon the ability to reroll a damage die.
 You must use the new result after rerolling the die.